paleolimbot/libgeos/cran-comments.md

-This submission fixes warnings when compiling with gcc13 and MacOS M1 as shown on the package check page.
+This submission fixes warnings as shown on the package check page.

 ## Test environments